NC State Wolfpack women's basketball: Wes Moore era (2013–present)

 The 2020–2021 team spent the entire regular season ranked inside the top 10, most of which was spent in the top 5, achieving a high rank of #2, matching a school record for highest ranking.
 On December 3, 2020, the #8 NCSU women beat the #1 ranked South Carolina team in Columbia with a final score of 54–46.
 The team was ranked #4 when they also beat the #1 ranked Louisville team in Louisville on February 1, 2020, by a score of 74–60.
 This was the first time a women's college basketball team has beaten a top ranked team twice in a season on the road.
-The team only experienced 2 losses in the regular season, both of which were away games which were later avenged with home wins.
+The team only experienced two losses in the regular season, both of which were away games which were later avenged with home wins.
 The team went into the conference tournament as the #2 seed and repeated as ACC Tournament Champions on March 7, 2021, beating the top seeded Louisville Cardinals 58–56.
 Junior Center Elissa Cunane was named the tournament MVP after averaging 23.3 points per game and 9.0 rebounds per game for the tournament.
 In their semifinal game against the #3 seeded Georgia Tech Yellow Jackets, the team overcame a 10-point deficit in the 4th quarter to win by a final score of 66–61.
 For the 2021 NCAA tournament, the team earned the program's first ever #1 seed.
 The Wolfpack advanced to the Sweet Sixteen before falling to fourth-seed Indiana.

 In 2021–22, the team improved upon their regular season rankings and spent the entire season ranked in the top 5.
 They began the season by losing to #1 ranked South Carolina on November 9, 2021, but they would later defeat #2 ranked Maryland on November 25, 2021, by eighteen points.
 They again reached the #2 national ranking, but could not eclipse South Carolina for the #1 spot.
 They finished the ACC season 17–1 and won their first regular season conference championship since 1990.
 They followed up that regular season performance by winning the ACC Tournament for the third time in a row.
 They were again a first seed in the 2022 NCAA tournament, defeating Longwood, Kansas State, and Notre Dame on the way to the Elite Eight.
 This was the programs' second Elite Eight appearance in its history.
-The Wolfpack couldn't overcome UConn and lost in double overtime to end their season.
+The Wolfpack could not overcome UConn and lost in double overtime to end their season.
 NC State was the only #1 seed to not qualify for the Final Four that year.